Citi Benefits Handbook

 Health Care Spending Account (HCSA)

-You can contribute between $120 and $2,550 a year on a before-tax basis to reimburse yourself for eligible out-of-pocket health care expenses.
+You can contribute between $120 and $2,600 per year on a before-tax basis to reimburse yourself for eligible out-of-pocket health care expenses.
 Contributions are taken each pay period before federal and, in most locations, state and local taxes are withheld.

 HCSA claims, including any pertinent supporting documentation to establish that a claim is eligible to be reimbursed, must be filed and resolved by June 30 of the calendar year following the calendar year in which the expense was incurred.
 Generally, you may change or stop your contributions as a result of a qualified change in status.